Lost Wages Assistance Program

 - September 5

-- Individuals who may qualify for LWA but have not yet received payment for an approved week from a qualifying program should still apply as soon as possible.
-At the time benefits are paid from a qualifying program to an individual for any of the approved dates, the LWA payment will follow one week later if the individual has already completed the LWA certification.
+- At the time benefits are paid from a qualifying program to an individual for any of the approved dates, the LWA payment will follow one week later if the individual has already completed the LWA certification.
+No new LWA certifications are being accepted.

 - LWA will run for six weeks and will end on September 5, 2020.